marbl/verkko/README.md

 Hi-C/PoreC integration was tested mostly on human and primate genomes.
 Please see  --rdna-tangle, --uneven-depth and --haplo-divergence options if you want to assemble something distant from human and/or have uneven coverage.
 If you encounter issues or have questions about appropriate parameters, please open an [issue](https://github.com/marbl/verkko/issues).

 ### Scaffolding:
-Verkko includes a separate scaffolding module which is used when Hi-C or Pore-C data are provided (Rukki also can connect some contigs into scaffolds even with trio)
+Verkko includes a separate scaffolding module which is used when Hi-C or Pore-C data are provided (this is separate from Rukki's ability to connect some contigs into scaffolds with just trio)
-Verkko tries to makes rough estimations on gap size, and when gap size was estimated and is smaller than 100K we report that rough estimated values.
-Otherwise, gaps are reported as 100K N's.
+Verkko tries to makes a rough estimate of the gap size based on the assembly graph.
+When the gap size estimate is smaller than 100K we report the estimated value.
+For larger gaps or gaps were a size cannot be estimated, we always report 100K N's.

-For scaffolding we use telomere positions in assembly (detected with `seqtk telo`), so if your species has telomeric repeat sequence different to vertebrates (CCCTAA), it should be provided with `--telomere-motif` option.
+The scaffolding module uses telomere positions in the assembly (detected with `seqtk telo`), so if your species has a different telomeric repeat motif than vertebrates (CCCTAA), provide it with the `--telomere-motif` option.

-If available, you can provide genome of another individual of same or closely related species with `--ref` option.
-It is _not_ reference-based assembly &mdash; reference will be only used as guidance in scaffolding.
+If available, you can provide the genome of another individual of the same or closely related species with the `--ref` option.
+It is _not_ reference-based assembly; the reference will be only used as guidance in scaffolding.

-Scaffolding module relies on diploid structure of assembly and thus is not compatible with `--haploid` &mdash; we recommend to use [YaHS](https://github.com/c-zhou/yahs) standalone scaffolder for such cases.
+Since the ccaffolding module relies on the diploid structure of an assembly, it is not compatible with the `--haploid` option; we recommend the [YaHS](https://github.com/c-zhou/yahs) standalone scaffolder for such cases.

 Polyploid scaffolding and phasing is not supported yet.

 ### Running on a grid: